abemscac/pies-doc/docs/react/the-basics-of-hooks.md

 }
 ```

 In the above snippet, we declare a function `useLogger()` which returns an object with two functions `log()` and `warn()`.
+Traditionally, the names of hooks start with `use`.
 While this function is not doing anything special, it can already be used as a hook in a component!
 For example:

 ```tsx showLineNumbers
 import { useLogger } from './UseLogger'